-- No vehicle fulfils EEVC/WG17 requirements completely - No traditional solution possible to pass EEVC/WG17 requirements (not possible with padding only) - No sensor techniques are available yet to offer other solutions
+- No vehicle fulfils EEVC/WG17 requirements completely - No traditional solution currently exist to pass EEVC/WG17 requirements (not possible with padding only) - No sensor techniques are available yet to offer other solutions

 The group will also check with various NCAP programs around the world if data from their tests could give an insight in the feasibility of certain pedestrian tests.
-As more tests are performed by these NCAP programs, the results will be fed into the discussions of the Pedestrian Safety GTR Informal Group.
+As more tests are performed by these NCAP programs, the results will be fed into the discussions of the Pedestrian Safety gtr Informal Group.

-As the group reaches conclusions on various parts of the proposed tests for the draft GTR, more feasibility studies / assessments will have to be performed by the group members.
+As the group reaches conclusions on various parts of the proposed tests for the draft gtr, more feasibility studies / assessments will have to be performed by the group members, taking into account the latest technological developments.